 HP is not a bad company.
-I've been using their laptops since 2005.
-Just bought a new business laptop, HP laptop.
+I’ve been using their laptops since 2005.
+Just bought a new business laptop, an HP laptop.
 Unfortunately, the company is struggling now.

-Being a HP customer for a while now, I do have few things to say.
+Being an HP customer for a while now, I do have few things to say.
 Hopefully, someone at HP will read this.
 HP is suffering from two major issues: 1. lack of brand personality, and 2. lack of innovation.
-I'll tackle each separately and at the end bring them back together.
+I’ll tackle each separately and at the end bring them back together.

 1. Lack of Brand Personality

 When was the last time you associated HP with a feeling?
 Besides frustration with their customer support.
 When I bought my last laptop two weeks ago I felt nothing.
 I thought to myself, “Great price!”
 If your brand is solely judged around your low pricing, then you won’t last long.
 Look at Apple, its laptops are way overpriced.
 But people wait in lines and buy them.
 Look at HP, heading for another tough quarter.

 Leo Apotheker, HP’s CEO, is probably a good manager; but a great leader?
 Not so much.
 Just like 99% of other CEOs, he manages HP without leading it.
 Why does it take a negative news article for me to hear about him since he took office?
 Really, CEOs need to come out of their cocoon.
 Come on, you’re humans not just some robots without any feelings or emotions.
 News flash: you have a personality.

 Apotheker might be funny, he might be adventurous, he might be a health freak, or he might be a World of Warcraft geek.
 Why doesn’t his personality reflect in HP’s brand?
 I don’t think he’s dead inside, is he?